Appleton Tower: Recladding

+Edinburgh Festival Fringe

+Until 2022, the tower was used by the Edinburgh Festival Fringe Society as "Fringe Central" each August during the festival.
+It acted as a hub for performers and press and was designated as Venue 2.
+Fringe Central moved to St James Quarter in 2022 and permanently to the Grassmarket in 2025.

 Design

 Designed by Alan Reiach, Eric Hall and Partners, the building included seven floors of laboratory accommodation, surmounting a double-height circulation concourse, with facilities included in its podium.
 A block containing five lecture theatres clad in conglomerate concrete and pebble-imbedded slabs is attached to its southern side.
 The tower's completion in 1966 created a symbolic manifestation of Appleton's vision for integration of the arts and sciences, with the twin towers of David Hume (Arts, now called 40 George Square) and Appleton (Sciences), dominating the University's Central area.

 An associated teaching block for east George Square, and a Mathematics and Physics building for the "car park site" on north Crichton Street, were intended to interlock at this sector.
 The latter project was relocated to King's Buildings in the 1960s, resulting in the James Clerk Maxwell Building; the succeeding project for the site, the Dental Hospital and School, was abandoned for lack of funding.
 The Tower was left isolated - and without a proper entrance, as this had been intended to be via connection to further construction.

 Appleton Tower was built to allow first-year science students to be taught in the university's Central area.
 It has five lecture theatres, together accommodating around 1,200 students, and several smaller seminar and tutorial rooms.
 The upper floors originally housed teaching laboratories, which, with the development of more modern facilities at King's Buildings, had become outdated by the end of the 20th century.
-The upper floors are now used primarily by the school of informatics for free access study space, office space, and small teaching rooms.
+The upper floors are now used by the School of Informatics for free access study space, office space, and small teaching rooms.

-Refurbishment in 2006

-Three floors (3-5) of the building have been used by the School of Informatics since the Edinburgh Cowgate fire in December 2002.
-These have been completely refurbished, creating a modern environment for teaching and research, although research has all but completely moved to the Informatics Forum.
-The five lecture theatres and teaching space on the ground and first floors were refurbished in 2006, and the remaining floors (basement and 6-8) were renovated in 2007.